 - Fresh-Squeezed Lime Juice- Really though, the juice from a bottle just isn't the same.

-- Cayenne Pepper- This salsa gets its heat from 2 sources, the fresh jalapenos, and the cayenne powder.
+- Cayenne Pepper- This salsa gets its heat from 2 sources, fresh jalapenos, and cayenne powder.
 I love the cayenne pepper as it comes on a little after the initial heat.
 It is the perfect complement to the mangos too!

 - Salt- You don't use much, but it is really important to use at least a little.

 Making the salsa is really simple.
 I mean, it takes a little time to cut up the mangos and peppers.
 After that it comes together quickly.
 So, start with your mangos.
 I cut in half around the pit.
 Then with a spoon, I scoop out the mango.
 Then cut it into pieces.
 You can do this in reverse if you prefer.
 Cut into pieces while the skin is still on then scoop it out.
 To me, it doesn't really matter.

 Just as a note- if you have never worked with hot peppers before, be mindful.
 You can wear gloves if you prefer.
 Or just wash your hands really, really well when you are done.
 Also, don't touch your eyes with the juice on your hands.
 On a personal note too, make sure your contacts are in before cutting peppers.
 Even after washing my hands several times, my contacts burned going in the day I made this salsa.
 Rookie mistake!

 Now, throw it all together in a bowl and mix well.
 Your dry ingredients will be the variable in the recipe.
 So, after it is all mixed together, adjust the cayenne pepper and salt as needed.